deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 **Implications:**

-* Non-Linear Time: It cannot handle non-linear time representation
+* Non-Linear Time: Granger causality cannot handle non-linear time representation
 * Non-Euclidean Representation: Granger causality operates on time-series values within a Euclidean representation.
 It cannot be applied to a non-Euclidean representation.
 * Emergent Causality: Because of the assumption of a stable causal structure, Granger causality cannot operate on emergent causal structures.

 **Pearl's Causal DAGs and Structural Causal Models (SCMs):**